grazaerd/D-fix/README.md

 - Simplified Spherical map shader

 ## Note
 Simplified[^5] in this context is hopefully less instruction count/ISA and GPU usage.
+And use Release if you're on high graphics, and ReleaseLowSettings for low settings.

+## Special Thanks
+doitsujin (Original Author)

 [^1]: Reduced shadow resolution.
 [^2]: e.g. ML tornado.